parse-community/Parse-SDK-Flutter/README.md

 ```

 __Unsubscribe__
-If you would like to stop receiving events from a ParseQuery, you can just unsubscribe the subscription.
+If you would like to stop receiving events from a QueryBuilder, you can just unsubscribe the subscription.
 After that, you won’t get any events from the subscription object and will close the WebSocket connection to the
 LiveQuery server.